 SmugMug is a web hosting service specifically for making photo sites.
 Does your favorite photographer need a portfolio makeover?
 Do they want to back up their photos safely?
 This may be just the service they didn’t know they needed.

-Of course, we would be remiss if we didn’t remind you that PicMonkey Premium is a fabulous present.
-With twice the filters and effects of normal PicMonkey, deluxe templates, over a thousand graphic overlays, and even more things we don’t have time or space to mention right now, Premium is probably the best thing you could gift your loved ones other than a pony.
+Of course, we would be remiss if we didn’t remind you that PicMonkey is a fabulous present.
+With a boatload of filters and effects, deluxe templates, over 1,000 graphic overlays, Hub, and even more things we don’t have time or space to mention right now, a PicMonkey membership is probably the best thing you could gift your loved ones (other than a pony).

 You may remember Mpix from our online printing resources article.
 Why not turn a photographers’s best work into a stunning canvas?
 It’s classy, it’s creative, and best of all, it lets them show off their work without looking conceited, because “it was a gift.”